 How do we make the diagnosis of a thrombosis?

 Well, to investigate thrombophilia, we can look at the blood count to check the platelets,

-factor V abnormalities in protein C or protein S.
+to look for the presence of factor V Leiden or abnormalities in protein C or protein S.

-and imaging in the form of an ultrasound or perhaps MRI scan is also needed.
+And imaging in the form of an ultrasound or perhaps MRI scan is also needed.